project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/189-matt-chatfield-im-too-lazy-to-farm-against-nature.md

 ---
-title: 189 Matt Chatfield – I’m too lazy to farm against nature
+title: 189 Matt Chatfield Im Too Lazy To Farm Against Nature
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-10-18)